JeremyLoh/OverTheWire/README.md

 Helpful note: Getting “HEARTBEATING” and “Read R BLOCK”?
 Use -ign_eof and read the “CONNECTED COMMANDS” section in the manpage.
 Next to ‘R’ and ‘Q’, the ‘B’ command also works in this version of that command…

+### Level 16

+The credentials for the next level can be retrieved by submitting the password of the current level to a port on `localhost` in the range 31000 to 32000.

+First find out which of these ports have a server listening on them.
+Then find out which of those speak SSL and which don’t.
+There is only 1 server that will give the next credentials, the others will simply send back to you whatever you send to it.

 # Markdown

 1. [Code highlight in Markdown](https://stackoverflow.com/a/52586193)